Banner Default Image

 Social & Community Engagement

-There are many ways of doing this, either during or outside of work.
-Whether after work drinks, team lunches, lunch clubs, holiday incentives or friendly work games/challenges, it’s important to try to get everyone involved in a fun dynamic, where they can collaborate and engage with their teams and other teams.
+Supporting a healthy work-life balance and highlighting well-being can be done by emphasising your company’s social life and bonding.
+Forming strong relationships within your team will foster a better, more wholesome work environment.
+This can be done within or outside of work hours.
+Whether after-work drinks, team lunches, lunch clubs, holiday incentives or friendly work games/challenges, it’s important to create a fun dynamic, where employees can collaborate and engage with their teams and other teams.
 It’s also important to celebrate the wins and make sure they know they are appreciated.

 Feedback is king

-Ultimately, the best thing you can do for well-being is go straight to the source.
+Ultimately, the best thing you can do for your well-being is go straight to the source.
 Talk to your employees and ask for feedback.
-See what could be different and what they might like to see to improve your work environment, whether directly checking in on a regular basis, sending out pulse surveys or even creating an employee forum.
-Employee forums are great way of getting employees involved with each other and giving them a safe space to voice their opinion, come up with ideas, plan events, and set up initiatives that can improve the workplace.
+See what could be different and what they might like to see to improve your work environment, whether directly checking in regularly, sending out pulse surveys or even creating an employee forum.
+Employee forums are a great way of getting employees involved with each other and giving them a safe space to voice their opinions, come up with ideas, plan events, and set up initiatives that can improve the workplace.

 To summarise:

-By implementing these into your work-life strategy, you are offering your employees the optimal work environment.
+By implementing these into your work-life strategy, you can offer your employees the optimal work environment.
 They’ll be happier and so will you, giving you improved employee, attraction, retention, and satisfaction.
-You will be able to create the most supportive and balanced workplace that will benefit your employee and your company.
+You will be able to create the most supportive and balanced workplace that will benefit your employees and your company.

-At IN2 we have industry insight on what candidates are looking for in and from a company.
-We can support you in your recruitment process by providing tips and advice on benefits, perks, working style and suggest what you could be offering to candidates to beat your competition.
-In a candidate-led market, you need to be prioritising candidate needs and offer the best compensation package, and we can provide the information to help you make those informed decisions.
+At IN2 Consult we have industry insight on what candidates are looking for in and from a company.
+We can support you in your recruitment process by providing tips and advice on benefits, perks, and working style and suggesting what you could offer candidates to beat your competition.
+In a candidate-led market, you need to prioritise candidate needs and offer the best compensation package and we can provide the information to help you make those informed decisions.

-Get in touch to find out how we can support you on your hiring needs.
+Get in touch to find out how we can support you with your hiring needs.

 Share this article